Skip to contents

 min_recurrence

 An integer specifying the minimum number of times a mutation must be observed at the same position to be plotted.
-Defaults to 2.
+Default is 2.

 group_col